Dear IGGI Community,

 Asian American Data Initiative

 September 2022, IGGI launches the Asian American Data Initiative (AADI), the goal of which is to lower the cost threshold to obtain much-needed data about Asian Americans and to make these data more readily available to the Asian American community, to scholars, students, teachers and researchers, as well as to policymakers and the American public.
-As part of this initiative, IGGI will post public data as they become available quarterly regarding the Asian American community.
+As part of this initiative, IGGI continues to build this repository of public data with interns, students and other volunteers.
+We will make the repository available as soon as it is ready.

 Teaching Empowerment in College Settings through the Freedom of Information Act